Employee Benefits FAQ

 Enrollment Changes and Qualifying Events

-The Town of Norwood's Insurance Benefits are active from July 1, 2017 - June 30, 2018.
-Changes to your benefits may be made during open enrollment in May 2017 (to be effective on July 1, 2017) or if you experience one of the following qualifying events:
+The Town of Norwood's Insurance Benefits are active from July 1 - June 30.
+Changes to your benefits may be made during open enrollment in May or if you experience one of the following qualifying events:

 - Change in legal marital status, including marriage, death of a spouse, divorce, legal separation & annulment.